canonical/real-time-ubuntu-docs/docs/how-to/uc-image-creation.rst

 Let's create a custom gadget snap based on the core22 pc gadget.

-Clone the specific branch and enter the directory:
+Inside the project directory, clone the specific branch and enter the repository:

 .. code-block:: shell